-In this post, I’ll go over some of the best places to visit in Sri Lanka, when to visit, suggestions for things to do in Sri Lanka, as well as information on getting around, safety tips, and how much to budget for visiting Sri Lanka.
+I’ll go over some of the best places to visit in Sri Lanka and things to do there, the best time to visit, as well as information on getting around, safety tips, and how much it costs to visit Sri Lanka.

-The suggested time for this Sri Lanka itinerary is 1 month, but as I break it down by the area you can also use this as ideas for a 1 week, 2 week, or 3 week itinerary in Sri Lanka.
-If you only have 1 to 2 weeks in Sri Lanka, I suggest sticking to either the South Coast, East Coast, or Central Area, rather than trying to cover the whole country.
+If you only have 1 to 2 weeks in Sri Lanka, I suggest sticking to either the South Coast, East Coast, or Central Area rather than trying to cover the whole country.

 Arriving in Sri Lanka

-If you only have 1 week for your itinerary in Sri Lanka, you can still visit a lot of the best beach towns on the Southern Coast.
+If you only have 1 week in Sri Lanka, a great idea is to visit the beach towns on the Southern Coast.

 Unawatuna & Galle (2-3 days)

-You don’t have to go far from Colombo to be among some of the best beaches in Sri Lanka.
-Just two hours south you will start to hit many of the best beach towns on the South Coast of Sri Lanka.
+Just two hours south of Colombo, you will start to hit many of the best beach towns on the South Coast.

-If you take the train South from Colombo you will follow along the coastline, with palm trees and ocean right outside the train door.
+If you take the train South from Colombo, you will follow along the coastline, with palm trees and ocean right outside the door.
 A fun feature of Sri Lankan trains is that the doors stay open the entire time!

 Unawatuna is close to Galle, a popular city on the South Coast.
-The city is known for Galle Fort, a fortified old city founded by Portuguese colonists.
-Galle Fort is now a UNESCO World Heritage.
+The city is known for Galle Fort, a UNESCO World Heritage Site and fortified old city founded by Portuguese colonists.

-Many travelers stay in the town of Galle but I prefer Unawatuna.
-It’s only 15-minute drive if you want to visit Galle Fort, which can be done in one day.
+Many travelers stay in the town of Galle, but I prefer Unawatuna.
+It’s only a 15-minute drive if you want to visit Galle Fort, which can be done in one day.

 Weligama (2-3 days)